 Teams maintaining open-source projects who want to own their entity and run a repeatable back office for invoicing, approvals, payouts, and reporting, even when funding comes from many different sources.

-Teams that want to run real-world operations with member privacy by default and less personal exposure for signers and operators.
+Teams that want to run real-world operations with member privacy by default and less personal exposure for signers.

 Turn invoicing, approvals, payouts, close and reporting into a repeatable system so ops work stops consuming your week